allibis/Neural-Network-js/README.md

 # Neural-Network-js
- Neural Network written in JavaScript with the help of [Daniel Shiffman's videos](https://youtube.com/playlist?list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh)
+ Neural Network written in JavaScript

 ## Methods
 - `predict(inputs)`: returns either a number or a string, corresponding to the prediction made from the inputs. the `input` is an array of numbers matching the number of nodes in the first layer.